-All financial aid applicants are encouraged to file federal income tax returns for applicant, parent and/or spouse as applicable, prior to completing the Free Application for Federal Student Aid (FAFSA).
-This will allow students and prospective students to utilize the IRS Data Retrieval tool when completing the FAFSA.
-The IRS Data Retrieval tool saves time and increases the accuracy of the financial information collected on the FAFSA.
-The IRS Data Retrieval tool is also the fastest and most secure solution for meeting verification requirements if applicable.
+All financial aid applicants should file federal income tax returns for applicant, parent and/or spouse as applicable, prior to completing the Free Application for Federal Student Aid (FAFSA).
+This will allow students and prospective students to utilize the IRS Data Retrieval Tool (DRT) when completing the FAFSA.
+The IRS DRT saves time and increases the accuracy of the financial information collected on the FAFSA.
+The IRS DRT is also the fastest and most secure solution for meeting the income verification requirement if applicable.

 Referrals will be made to the Office of Inspector General should there be allegations of fraud or other criminal misconduct in connection with an applicant’s application for financial aid.